rubriks/tailcalloptimized/_posts/2015-02-21-testing-with-fsharp.markdown

 > Test Automation: Design, Verify, Explore

-In this book I have taken my two favorite principles of functional programming paradigm och test automation and combined them.
+In this book I have taken my two favorite principles of functional programming paradigm and test automation, and combined them.

 * What are the benefits of functional programming in testing?
 * What tools and frameworks are available in F#?